Atanu Bhattacharya: International Representation

 Having over 50 caps for the country with 10 clean sheets, his record speaks volumes of his contribution to Indian football.
 Some of his best performances were against the best teams in the world - Argentina national football team, Morocco National Football team, South Korea, PSV, Sao Paolo FC, Bokum, Russia, Poland, Hungary, China, Iran, Saudi Arabia.

 Coaching career

-His contributions don't end just at the national team as a player.
+His contributions don't just end at the national team as a player.
 He was selected as the Goalkeeper coach for over 3 seasons at Mohun Bagan, in the late 1990s and early 2000's where they won the National Football league and the IFA Shield.

 He was also selected as the GK coach of the Indian team alongside Syed Nayeemuddin in 2005-06.They won the SAFF Gold Cup held in Karachi.